Soup-tech/CTF/Guides/WindowsPrivEsc/README.md

 Whether a user and/or group has permissions to perform a certain action on a resource depends on that resource's access control list (ACL).

 Permissions to access a certain resource in Windows are controlled by the access control list (ACL) for that resource.
 Each ACL is made up of zero or more access control entries (ACEs).
-Eache ACE defines the relationship between a principal (e.g. a user, group) and a certain access right.
+Each ACE defines the relationship between a principal (e.g. a user, group) and a certain access right.

 ## Spawning Administrator Shells